frastlin/PyAudioGame/documentation/basic/lesson6.md

 	#Pizza please
 	import pyaudiogame
-	from pyaudiogame import cash as storage
+	from pyaudiogame import storage
 	spk = pyaudiogame.speak
 	MyApp = pyaudiogame.App("Pizza Please")

 We have our imports like always.
-We import pyaudiogame, we import pyaudiogame.cash with the title of storage, then we assign spk to the function pyaudiogame.speak.
+We import pyaudiogame, we import pyaudiogame.storage, then we assign spk to the function pyaudiogame.speak.
 Finally we assign MyApp to pyaudiogame.App with the title "pizza please".

 	storage.screen = ["start"]
 	storage.toppings = ["cheese", "olives", "mushrooms", "Pepperoni", "french fries"]